pravn27/ds-algo-tech-doc/docs/ds-algo-course-tutorials/namaste-dsa/readerDoc/1-introduction/1-introduction.md

   - `Coding / Implementation`
     - Once solution is ready, then go with Code / Implementation

+- All DSA problems should practice in `Pen & Notebook with Thought process & Approaching to the problem and dry run it` then go with `Coding / Implementation`

 - when ever solving DSA problems, never start with coding, its worst way of solving problem

 - Don't just study DSA only for Interview !!